 In 2013, Science Europe's Member Organisations unanimously endorsed and committed to a set of common principles on the transition to Open Access to research publications.
 Today, as a result, an overwhelming majority of its members have implemented Open Access policies or are actively developing them.
 Today, many of Science Europe Member Organisations share the most advanced Open Access policies in the world.

-The research performing members of Science Europe are among the leading organisations promoting Open Access with very concrete actions, such as the OA2020 initiative launched by the Max Planck Society, and the Leibniz Association’s Science 2.0 Research Alliance.
+Science Europe Member Organisations are also driving forces behind other organisations and movements promoting Open Access with very concrete actions, such as the OA2020 initiative launched by the Max Planck Society.

 What is Plan S?

 In September 2018, 11 Science Europe Member Organisations, supported by the European Commission and the European Research Council, created cOAlition S and launched Plan S, an initiative to accelerate the transition to full Open Access.

 Plan S requires that recipients of research funding from cOAlition S organisations make the resulting publications available immediately (without embargoes) and under open licences, either in quality Open Access platforms or journals or through immediate deposit in open repositories that fulfil the necessary conditions.

 Science Europe continues to support its Member Organisations in implementing Plan S and has actively contributed to grow cOAlition S into a global movement that is supported by a large number of stakeholders and research communities.

 More information and guidelines for Plan S implementation can be found on the cOAlition S website.

 |Czech Republic||Czech Science Foundation||GAČR||Petr Chorošenin|

 |France||French National Research Agency||ANR||Zoé Ancion|